-The sound levels will be measured with the sound meter/microphone fixed on a tripod, in the horizontal position, at the rear of the motorcycle.

-The sound meter will be positioned at a distance of 2 metre behind the motorcycle, with an angle of 45° away from the centerline, on the exhaust side and at a height of 1.35m above the ground.
-The 2m distance is measured from the point where the centre of rear tyre touches the ground.

-It is preferred to make the tests on soft ground, not reverberating, i.e. grass or fine gravel.

-The ambient sound level muss remain lower than 95 - 100 dB/A.
+- The sound levels will be measured with the sound meter/microphone fixed on a tripod, in the horizontal position, at the rear of the motorcycle. - For the place and position of the motorcycle, ensure that there are no solid obstacles within 10 meters around the microphone. - The sound meter will be positioned at a distance of 2 metres behind the motorcycle, at an angle of 45° from the centerline, on the exhaust side and at a height of 1.35 metre above the ground.
+The sound meter must be level and horizontal.
+For Snowmobiles, the sound meter will be positioned at an angle of 90° from the centerline, opposite to the silencer exit. - The 2 metres distance is measured from the point where the centre of rear tyre touches the ground (except for Snowmobiles). - It is preferred to make the tests on soft ground, not reverberating, i.e. grass or fine gravel. - In other than moderate wind, machines should face forward against the the wind direction. - The ambient sound level must remain lower than 100 dB/A.

-THE POSITIONING OF THE MOTORCYCLE
+THE POSITIONING OF THE MOTORCYCLE (see illustrations following)